HexDecimal/libtcod-vcpkg-template/README.md

 After you run `git submodule update --init` you can setup the submodules by going into their initialized submodule directories and checking out the desired commits.
 See the [Git Documentation on Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-To use the development versions of libtcod: change to the libtcod subdirectory and checkout the `develop` branch with `git checkout develop`.
-After that you can pull any updates to libtcod with `git pull`.

-The Vcpkg submodule is updated in the same way.
-Checkout and pull its `master` branch to get the most recent ports.
+To update SDL, libtcod, or any other dependency fetched with `vcpkg` you should go into the `vcpkg` folder and then checkout and pull its `master` branch to get the most recent ports.